Dosage form: capsule

 Meloxicam Capsules Description

-Meloxicam Capsules are a nonsteroidal anti-inflammatory drug, available as yellow and green capsules containing 5 mg or 10 mg for oral administration.
-The chemical name is 4-Hydroxy-2-methyl-N-(5-methyl-2-thiazolyl)-2H-1,2-benzothiazine-3-carboxamide-1,1-dioxide.
+Meloxicam Capsules are a nonsteroidal anti-inflammatory drug, available as white capsules containing 5 mg or 10 mg for oral administration.
+The chemical name is 4-hydroxy-2-methyl-N-(5-methyl-2-thiazolyl)-2H-1,2-benzothiazine-3-carboxamide-1,1dioxide.
 The molecular weight is 351.40.
 Its molecular formula is C14H13N3O4S2, and it has the following chemical structure.

-Meloxicam is a pale yellow powder, practically insoluble in water, with higher solubility observed in strong acids and bases.
-It is very slightly soluble in methanol.
-Meloxicam has a partition coefficient (Log P) = 2.662 ± 0.848 at 25°C. Meloxicam has pKa values of 1.1 and 4.2.
+Meloxicam is a pale yellow powder, practically insoluble in water, slightly soluble in acetone; soluble in dimethylformamide; very slightly soluble in ethanol 96% and in methanol.
+Meloxicam has an apparent partition coefficient (log P) =0.1 in n-octanol/buffer pH 7.4.
+Meloxicam has pKa values of 1.1 and 4.2.

 Meloxicam Capsules - Clinical Pharmacology